Candidiasis: Causes

 Candida yeasts are generally present in healthy humans, frequently part of the human body's normal oral and intestinal flora, and particularly on the skin; however, their growth is normally limited by the human immune system and by competition of other microorganisms, such as bacteria occupying the same locations in the human body.

 Candida requires moisture for growth, notably on the skin.
 For example, wearing wet swimwear for long periods of time is believed to be a risk factor.
 Candida can also cause diaper rashes in babies.
 In extreme cases, superficial infections of the skin or mucous membranes may enter the bloodstream and cause systemic Candida infections.

-Factors that increase the risk of candidiasis include HIV/AIDS, mononucleosis, cancer treatments, steroids, stress, antibiotic usage, diabetes, and nutrient deficiency.
+Factors that increase the risk of candidiasis include HIV/AIDS, mononucleosis, cancer treatments, steroids, stress, antibiotic therapy, diabetes, and nutrient deficiency.
 Hormone replacement therapy and infertility treatments may also be predisposing factors.
 Use of inhaled corticosteroids increases risk of candidiasis of the mouth.
 Inhaled corticosteroids with other risk factors such as antibiotics, oral glucocorticoids, not rinsing mouth after use of inhaled corticosteroids or high dose of inhaled corticosteroids put people at even higher risk.
 Treatment with antibiotics can lead to eliminating the yeast's natural competitors for resources in the oral and intestinal flora, thereby increasing the severity of the condition.
 A weakened or undeveloped immune system or metabolic illnesses are significant predisposing factors of candidiasis.
 Almost 15% of people with weakened immune systems develop a systemic illness caused by Candida species.
 Diets high in simple carbohydrates have been found to affect rates of oral candidiases.

-C. albicans was isolated from the vaginas of 19% of apparently healthy people, i.e., those who experienced few or no symptoms of infection.
+C. albicans was isolated from the vaginas of 19% of apparently healthy women, i.e., those who experienced few or no symptoms of infection.
 External use of detergents or douches or internal disturbances (hormonal or physiological) can perturb the normal vaginal flora, consisting of lactic acid bacteria, such as lactobacilli, and result in an overgrowth of Candida cells, causing symptoms of infection, such as local inflammation.
 Pregnancy and the use of oral contraceptives have been reported as risk factors.
 Diabetes mellitus and the use of antibiotics are also linked to increased rates of yeast infections.

 In penile candidiasis, the causes include sexual intercourse with an infected individual, low immunity, antibiotics, and diabetes.
-Male genital yeast infections are less common, but a yeast infection on the penis caused from direct contact via sexual intercourse with an infected partner is not uncommon.
+Male genital yeast infections are less common, but a yeast infection on the penis caused by direct contact via sexual intercourse with an infected partner is not uncommon.

-Breast-feeding mothers may also develop candidiasis on and around the nipple as a result of moisture created by excessive milk-production.
+Breastfeeding mothers may develop candidiasis on and around the nipple due to the moisture created by excessive milk production.

 Vaginal candidiasis can cause congenital candidiasis in newborns.